physicsSorcererKing/react-vite-template/README.md

 - Husky 9 & Lint-staged 15
   - Integrated into a workflow that executes ESLint and Prettier in a pre-commit hook.

+## Notes

+- eslint-plugin-react-hooks: use rc version to fit ESLint 9 flat config.
+Wating for the official release.
+- micromatch: can be removed after the official release of eslint-plugin-unused-imports fixs dependency issue.

 ## Requirements

 This project requires one of the following Node.js versions: